loglot/VNC-TUI/README.md

 # Contributing
 when contributing, don't touch the build number, it's supposed to be changed by the build process whenever it's built, either unstably, or stabily, the build number should never go down, as it is what vnctui uses to make sure it can be installed

+Don't Move /info/b.loc, for most update compatibility, vnctui checks this to find the binary of the final stable built version, if you move it, it will break updating from older versions

 other than that go wild, if i don't understand something, or why a feature is needed, i will probably deny it, but this could still use a lot of work

 # End